jon1123/blog/content/pages/about.md

 Hello I am Jon Kuhl

-I have been studding IT and Penetration testing for the last few of years and am looking for work in that field.
-I took and passed the eJPT in 2022. and I am currently working on HTB Academy.
+I have been studding IT and cybersecurity for the last few of years and am looking for work in that field.
+I took and passed the eJPT in 2022. and I am currently working on HTB Academy Penetration Tester Path.
 I plan on adding my wright-ups on the recommended boxes that accompany the modules I am working on or recently finished.
-As well as some TryHackMe.com and other CTF's and some home-lab projects.
+As well as some other CTF's and some home-lab projects.

 Thank you.